crypticwisdom/spark-tutorial-with-pyspark/1-spark-fundamentals/2-guide-to-spark.md

 - Scheduling and sending **tasks** to executors.
 - Tracking task execution and handling **failures**.
 - Collecting **results**, maintaining **metrics**, and managing **lineage**.

--
+**Responsible for three things:**
-`Responsible for three things: maintaining information about the Spark Application; responding to a user’s program or input;
+1. Maintaining information about the Spark Application
+2. Responding to a user’s program or input
-and analyzing, distributing, and scheduling work across the executors`
+3. Analyzing, distributing, and scheduling work across the executors.

 **🧠 Note:**